KateMHagen/melody-manipulator/README.md

+### Note Changer
 A Data Structures and Program Design lab project that focuses on queues and stacks.

-All the methods I created are added to MelodyQueue.java My task was to complete the class that represents a song, called MelodyQueue.
+All the methods I created are added to MelodyQueue.java
+My task was to complete the class that represents a song, called MelodyQueue.
 I implemented several methods which allows you to use MelodyMain to play a song with mp3 player like functionality.
 Your melody will be able to play as well as append another melody to itself, reverse and have the tempo changed.

 To run:
 Download ZIP and open the files in your IDE.